 How To Use Sweet Potatoes In A Smoothie Recipe

-Sweet potatoes can be used as a creamy base for a smoothie.
+Sweet potatoes can be used as a creamy base for a green smoothie.
 Blend it with banana to sweeten and fill out the creamy smoothie base.
 I like to use spices like cinnamon, vanilla and all spice.
 Citrus is also good with sweet potato.

 While sweet potatoes are edible raw, they are more nutritious when cooked, and some argue that they are healthier.
 You’ll get more of the flavor from sweet potato when it is cooked as well, and the texture is better when making a smoothie.